Recycling Program Frequently Asked Questions

 The type of recycling containers residents use depends on their property type.
 Residents who receive curbside collection (such as most single-family homes, townhomes, and row homes) use recycling boxes and bags, including a grey box for glass.
 Residents who live in multi-family complexes (such as apartments, condos, and other properties with centralized collection) use communal recycling carts, including a cart for glass.
 Residents who receive curbside pick up are unable to switch to a cart for their glass recyclables.
 Residents who receive centralized collection are unable to switch to curbside recycling boxes. |

-I need an additional grey box for glass/I didn’t received one.
+I need an additional grey box for glass/I didn’t receive one.
 How can I get one? |

 Do I need to separate the lids from glass bottles and jars? |

 Yes.
 Please remove lids and recycle them in your blue box or cart for containers.
-The new grey box, or cart for glass, is for glass bottles and jars only (though you can leave on paper labels). |
+Your grey box is for glass bottles and jars only (labels can remain on).
+Other glass items or ceramics are not accepted. |

 Can I still put refundable beverage containers in the recycling? |